Høydalsmo

 Høydalsmo is a village in Tokke Municipality in Telemark county, Norway.
 The village is located along the north shore of the lake Oftevant in the northeastern part of the municipality.
 The European route E134 highway runs through the village.
 The village area has about 300 permanent residents.
-The village of Dalen lies about 15 km to the southwest and the village of Åmot (in Vinje) lies about 15 km to the northwest.
+The village of Dalen lies about 15 km to the southwest and the village of Åmot (in Vinje Municipality) lies about 15 km to the northwest.

 Høydalsmo is known for its skiing facilities.
 Høydalsmo hosted the Norwegian cross-country skiing championships in 2002.

 The Høydalsmo Church lies about 2 km to the east of the village centre.
 It was built in 1785, replacing a medieval stave church on the same site.

 The wrestler Grom Gravalid (known as Gromguten) hails from Høydalsmo.